 Right before we hop on a plane, I go through all of the produce left in our fridge, cut and bag them for the flight.
-Generally, the produce I bring for the airport and flight are: carrots, celery, zucchini, apples, bananas and mandarin oranges.
+Generally, the produce I bring for the airport and flight are carrots, celery, zucchini, apples, bananas, and mandarin oranges.
 If you see a girl in the airport eating from a big bag of celery, it is probably me.
-I also pack two big salads in throw away containers for my husband and I to eat.
+I also pack two big salads in throwaway containers for my husband and me to eat.

 Eating Healthy on Vacation

 Eat a big breakfast!
 Matt and I make a point to book boutique hotels with breakfast included with our stay.
 It is so much easier with kids to wake up and get everyone fed first thing in the morning, instead of getting all ready and then trying to find somewhere to eat.
 Also, usually the breakfast is a buffet we can eat as much as we want!